AIduate/COVID-19-Dashboard/README.md

 * routes.py: use flask to render template and send in python variables for javascript access
 * wrangle_data.py: request latest date covidactnow api data with key and render plotly choropleth maps for vaccination rate, new cases and cumulative cases

-# TODO
-* Fix left margin of header and subheader
-* Test making the graphs fluid
-* Remove the the line app.run(host='0.0.0.0', port=3001, debug=True) in the myapp.py file before deploying to Heroku
-* Create requirements txt file with all python libraries that Heroku will need
-* Make sure the Procfile contains the line web gunicorn myapp:app
-* Create private GIT to host app (because of api key) and deploy to Heroku